Package 'RMallow'

 Value

-Matrix of 0s, 1s, and NAs representing pairwise comparisons of vector values.
+Matrix of 0s, 1s, and NAs representing pairwise comparisons.
+Each column corresponds to a pair of positions in the original ranking.

 Author(s)